james-bowden/DADO/README.md

 # Decomposition-Aware Distributional Optimization (DADO)

 ## Overview
-This repository accompanies our paper, **fill**.
+This repository accompanies our paper, ["Leveraging Discrete Function Decomposability for Scientific Design"](https://github.com/james-bowden/DADO/tree/main).
 It contains code to replicate experiments, download relevant datasets, etc.
 Synthetic experiments can be run using `experiments/synthetic/sweep_hp.py` (see file for command line arguments).
 Protein experiments can be run using `experiments/proteins/sweep_hp.py` (see file for command line arguments).
 For protein experiments, one will additionally fit a decomposed predictive model beforehand.
 Selection of this model's hyperparameters by cross validation can be done in `experiments/proteins/cv_decomposed_model.py`, though we provide hyperparams resulting from our sweep as defaults.